- Developing a business plan

 About the Instructor

-The instructor for this class is Austin photographer Tim Babiak.
-Tim is a full-time photographer and a long-time instructor at PCU.
-He serves as Chairman of the Austin Professional Photographers Association and is a two-time recipient of the Photographer of the Year award from the Austin Professional Photographers Association.
+Tim Babiak is a full-time professional photographer and a long-time instructor at Precision Camera.
+Tim serves on the board of directors of the Austin Professional Photographers Association and is a two-time recipient of the Photographer of the Year award from the Austin Professional Photographers Association.
 Tim is also a two-time Bronze Medalist in PPA’s International Print Competition.
 Tim is a PPA Photographic Craftsman (recognized for photographic instruction) and Certified Professional Photographer (CPP) and serves as a PPA CPP Liaison.
 Tim has taught hundreds of people locally as well as internationally various aspects of photography and post-production.

 Each class needs a minimum number of students to enroll before the class can “make.”
 If the minimum enrollment has not been met two business days before the class begins, the class will be cancelled.
 All students who enrolled in the class will be notified by telephone or email, and may transfer to a different class or be issued a refund (see refund procedure).
 We encourage all students to enroll as soon as registration begins.
 Please check your phone and email messages, including your SPAM.

 Please contact the store at 512-467-7676 or email email@example.com to cancel a class.
 Class cancellations or requests to be rescheduled that are sent through other channels, such as Facebook or Meetup.com messages, will not be honored.

 On purchases of $299 or more.
 Online through Klarna, available at checkout.

 Find Out More